gnolang/blog/posts/2025-04-29_why-gno/README.md

 }
 ```

+You can see the Gno source code that rendered this webpage by clicking
+on "\<\/\>Source" on the top right of the webpage.

 Q: Why is everything else so complicated?

-A: Because our languages, compilers, interpreters, and programming paradigm is
+A: Strangely difficult to answer, but ultimately because our languages,
+compilers, interpreters, and programming paradigm is still evolving.
-immature.

 ## Brief Evolution of Language